fastify/fastify-swagger/README.md

 <a name="route.hide"></a>
 #### Hide a route
-There are two ways to hide a route from the Swagger UI:
+There are three ways to hide a route from the Swagger UI:
 - Pass `{ hide: true }` to the schema object inside the route declaration.
 - Use the tag declared in `hiddenTag` options property inside the route declaration.
 Default is `X-HIDDEN`.
+- use `hideRoutePredicate` option to pass a predicate fn (url, schema) => boolean to decide if a route should be hidden.
+  - note: if the `transform` option is used then the transformed schema is the one passed to this predicate

+hiding options cascade: schema hide -> tag -> predicate, returning on the first "true" found.

+example: if a route is hidden through the schema hide flag then the other hide options will be ignored.

+another example: if the route is hidden through a tag then the hide predicate will be ignored.

 <a name="route.uiHooks"></a>
 #### Protect your documentation routes